The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 • Projection onto Manifolds:

 Once upon a time, it was assumed that the Earth was flat.
 No matter where you go on Earth, it keeps looking flat (let’s ignore the mountains for a while).
 But if you keep walking in one direction, you will end up where you started.
 That wouldn’t happen if the Earth was flat.
-The Earth only looks flat because we are minuscule as compared to the size of the Earth.
+The Earth only looks flat because we are minuscule compared to its size.

 These small portions, where the Earth appears flat, are manifolds.
-By combining these manifolds, we obtain a larger-scale view of the Earth, which represents the original data.
+Combining these manifolds gives us a larger-scale view of the Earth, representing the original data.
 Similarly, in the case of an n-dimensional curve, these small flat pieces also represent manifolds.
-The combination of these manifolds allows us to reconstruct the original n-dimensional curve.
+Combining these manifolds allows us to reconstruct the original n-dimensional curve.
 Now, let’s delve into the steps for projection onto manifolds, incorporating techniques such as backward feature elimination for optimization.

 • We first look for a manifold that is close to the data